 - Advanced security and threat detection

 - Custom data retention - store your data as long as you need to

-- Access management - admin/editor/viewer - distribute access rights across your teams
+- Access management - distribute read access rights across your teams

 - Usage-based pricing - packages based on the expected volume of stored and processed data